 Articles may submitted in one of two ways: Submit your work via the faculty publications submission form available on the Digital Commons @ Hope College site or send your submission via email to firstname.lastname@example.org and include the bibliographic information for your work and the article as an attachment.
 You may ask that a department administrative assistant submit your work for you.

 Will every article submitted be visible to the public?

 While every peer-reviewed article should be submitted, there may be reasons why an article may remain in a "dark archive".
 Some articles may have embargo periods and may not appear to the public until 6 to 18 months after publication.
 No articles will appear before the article is published by the publisher.
 If faculty opt out of the policy for a specific article, the article will not be made public even though it is in the respository.

 How can I opt out of the policy and what does that mean?

 The policy requires that faculty deposit their articles into the institutional repository.
 However, faculty may designate that a specific scholarly work not be disseminated by requesting a waiver.
 The waiver applies to the granting of a non-exclusive license to Hope College.
 A waiver may be requested for any reason at the time of deposit by checking the Opt Out box on the submission form or by sending an email to email@example.com.
 Authors may also withdraw their articles at any time from the repository by requesting a waiver and stating a reason.

 What about works not covered by the Open Access Policy?

 Hope College seeks to maintain a complete record of faculty scholarship and creative performance.
 The bibliographic information for all articles, books, book chapters, op-ed pieces, musical performance, dance performance and choreography, artist exhibits, etc. should be submitted to the library.
-You may submit your scholarship via the submission form on the library web site.
+You may submit your scholarship via this submission form.